laravel/docs/cashier-paddle.md

         ->returnTo(route('home'))
         ->create();

 The first argument passed to the `newSubscription` method should be the name of the subscription.
 If your application only offers a single subscription, you might call this `default` or `primary`.
 The second argument is the specific plan the user is subscribing to.
 This value should correspond to the plan's identifier in Paddle.
-The `returnTo` method will redirect your user after they successfully completed the checkout.
+The `returnTo` method accepts a URL that your user will be redirected to after they successfully complete the checkout.

-The `create` method will create a pay link which you can use to generate a payment button for.
-The payment button can easily be generated using the `paddle-button` Blade component that ships with Cashier Paddle:
+The `create` method will create a pay link which you can use to generate a payment button.
+The payment button can be generated using the `paddle-button` Blade component that ships with Cashier Paddle:

     <x-paddle-button :url="$payLink" class="w-8 h-4">
         Subscribe
     </x-paddle-button>

-After the user has finished their checkout a `subscription_created` will be fired from Paddle.
-Cashier will catch this webhook and setup the subscription for your customer.
-Make sure you've properly [set up webhooks](#handling-paddle-webhooks).
+After the user has finished their checkout, a `subscription_created` webhook will be dispatched from Paddle.
+Cashier will receive this webhook and setup the subscription for your customer.
+In order to make sure all webhooks are properly received and handled by your application, ensure you have properly [setup webhook handling](#handling-paddle-webhooks).

 #### Additional Details